20210417 071848

 The problem with trees

-Every morning when my husband and I wake the first thing we do is open our curtains into the canopy of the trees that fill the small wedge of land that connects our garden to the maunga behind.
-In the middle of winter the tuis swarm between feasting on the berries of the Houpara (pseudopanax) and the branches of the magnolia, flirting and fighting and expressing it all in a cacophony of competitive song.
-It is my favourite time of the day and the mood of the trees is in constant flux with the seasons and the weather.
-When I wake in the night to the sound of the rain I know in the morning I will be entertained by the water dumps of the fully weighted puka leaves leaving the performance of Cuba streets famous bucket water feature for pale as the leaves cast off the unwanted weight of the rain in a ceremonious bass line of giant sploshes.
+Every morning when my husband and I wake, the first thing we do is open our curtains to the canopy of trees that fill the small wedge of land connecting our garden to the maunga behind.
+In the middle of winter, the tuis swarm between feasting on the berries of the houpara (Pseudopanax) and the branches of the magnolia, flirting and fighting and expressing it all in a cacophony of competitive song.
+It is my favorite time of day, and the mood of the trees is in constant flux with the seasons and the weather.
+When I wake in the night to the sound of rain, I know in the morning I will be entertained by the water dumps of the fully weighted puka leaves, leaving the performance of Cuba Street's famous bucket water feature for pale as the leaves cast off the unwanted weight of the rain in a ceremonious bassline of giant sploshes.

 20191024 141439 1

-Most people I meet have a love for trees, each intimate and personal, tied to memories of childhood family and place.
-The truth is before most people decide to remove a tree they normally start with expressing their love for trees and then the reason for the need to remove the tree in front of them.
+Most people I meet have a love for trees, each intimate and personal, tied to memories of childhood, family, and place.
+The truth is, before most people decide to remove a tree, they normally start by expressing their love for trees and then explain their need to remove the particular tree in front of them.

-The reasons are mostly always valid and carry common themes.
-The inappropriateness of the trees position, the blocking of views or sunlight, the constant mess of leaves and dropping of seeds, poor fruiting, general unattractiveness, safety and poor health, the need for housing or access for cars.
-Roots that wander into water pipes or sewerage looking for sustenance or lift carefully paved paths and concreted driveways.
-In each situation the reasoning is sound and in a city such as Auckland where housing is in real demand room must be made.
-The issue is that through the recent decade over 60% of our tree canopy has been removed from the urban environment and this is not relative to a 60% or relative equitable area in increased productive housing.
-Trees are also reluctantly replaced as perceptions of them as potential future trouble makers see's them pushed further out of the perimeter of our cities.
+The reasons are almost always valid and carry common themes: the inappropriateness of the tree's position, the blocking of views or sunlight, the constant mess of leaves and dropping of seeds, poor fruiting, general unattractiveness, safety concerns and poor health, the need for housing or vehicle access.
+Roots wander into water pipes or sewerage looking for sustenance, or lift carefully paved paths and concreted driveways.
+In each situation, the reasoning is sound, and in a city such as Auckland where housing is in real demand, room must be made.
+The issue is that through the recent decade, over 60% of our tree canopy has been removed from the urban environment, and this is not relative to a 60% increase in housing.
+Trees are also replaced reluctantly, as perceptions of them as potential future troublemakers see them pushed further from the perimeter of our cities.

-When we pull out and see the big picture, at a distance trees are valued by most as very important.
-It is when they encroach on our personal borders the perspective shifts and the reality is that quietly one by one they fall.
-The neighbours at a distance cry foul while those closer secretly sigh with relief for the light sky which is returned.
+When we pull back and see the big picture, most people value trees greatly—when viewed at a distance.
+It is when trees encroach on our personal borders that the perspective shifts, and the reality is that quietly, one by one, they fall.
+The neighbours at a distance cry foul while those closer secretly sigh with relief for the light and sky which is returned.

 20180727 125544

-I've watched the pendulum swing from strong protections to barely none and I've tried to think through ways where we can sustain a less reactive way to integrate trees permanently into our cityscape.
-One of the solutions lies in the early and continued management of the trees in our gardens and is one that will be only saved by creating a healthy culture of tree management.
-In the most beautiful cities in the world trees are integral to their liveability factor and should be integrated elements of the design of our spaces.
-The management of their form also needs to become a tradition for trees to endure for generations.
-The advantage we have with trees as they are malleable to both the environment and to our pruning and manipulation.
+I have spent many years listening to and digesting the many perspectives I have encountered in my regular visits through urban and suburban backyards, and I've sought to find a way of shifting the balance.
+I've watched the pendulum swing from strong protections to barely none, and I've tried to think through ways we can sustain a less reactive approach to integrating trees permanently into our cityscape.
+One solution lies in the early and continued management of the trees in our gardens—one that will only be achieved by creating a healthy culture of tree management.
+In the most beautiful cities in the world, trees are valued as integral to their livability factor and should be viewed as integrated elements of the design of our city spaces.

 20190906 143956